ECTS Credit System

 The purpose of the Student Union of the University of Vaasa (VYY) is to unite students and promote their social and spiritual ambitions.
 VYY is there for its members - its function is to connect its members and enhance their societal, social and mental welfare.
 The Student Union and its activities are based on active members, and thus every member has an opportunity to influence the future development of the Student Union.
 VYY is also a member of the National Union of Finnish Students (SYL), whose purpose is to promote students' rights and formulate policies on a national level.

-- For Master’s degree and Double degree students, the membership is compulsory.
-Master's degree students must pay the student union membership fee in the beginning of each academic year if they register as attending for that year.
+- For Degree and Double degree students, the membership is compulsory.
+Degree students must pay the student union membership fee in the beginning of each academic year if they register as attending for that year.

 - For exchange students and doctoral students, the membership is optional.